Eucalyptus haemastoma

 Eucalyptus haemastoma, commonly known as scribbly gum, is a species of tree that is endemic to the Sydney region.
 It has white or silvery grey bark, lance-shaped or curved adult leaves, flower buds in groups of between nine and fifteen, white flowers and conical or hemispherical fruit.
-It is one of three eucalypts with prominent insect scribbles in the bark.
+It is one of several eucalypts with prominent and differing insect scribbles in the bark, caused by the larvae of Ogmograptis, (and in the case of E. haemostoma - probably O. racemosa).

 Description

 Eucalyptus haemastoma is a tree that typically grows to a height of 12–15 m and forms a lignotuber.
 It has smooth white, silvery grey or yellow bark with insect scribbles.
 Young plants and coppice regrowth have elliptical to oblong or egg-shaped leaves that are 70-150 mm long and 20-60 mm wide.
 Adult leaves are lance-shaped or curved, the same shade of green on both sides, 90-210 mm long and 15-35 mm wide on a petiole 12-20 mm long.
 The flower buds are arranged in leaf axils in groups of between nine and fifteen on an unbranched peduncle 5-25 mm long, the individual buds on pedicels 3-7 mm long.
 Mature buds are oval, 4-6 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering occurs between July and November and the flowers are white.
 The fruit is a woody, conical or hemispherical capsule 5-9 mm long and 7-11 mm wide with the valves near rim level.

 This species intergrades with E. racemosa, also a scribbly gum, mainly in the south of the Sydney area.
 A third scribbly gum, E. rossii is found further inland, on the slopes and tablelands between Tenterfield and Bombala.